ZaguanLabs/tstlai/README.md

 - **HTML-Safe**: Intelligent parsing ensures your HTML structure, classes, and attributes remain untouched.
 Only text content is translated.
 - **Context-Aware**: AI understands your content's context (e.g., "Marketing", "Legal") for native-quality phrasing.
 - **RTL Support**: Automatically detects Right-to-Left languages (like Arabic, Hebrew) and sets the `dir="rtl"` attribute.
+- **CLI Generation**: Generate all translation files at build time from a single source JSON.
+- **Contextual Disambiguation**: Provide hints for ambiguous words (e.g., "Save" as button vs. "save money").

 ## 📦 Installation